openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-opff-reinstall.md

 I decide to use `--no-sync-snap` as we already have a snapshot strategy.

-Also supprisingly, the `root@` specification is mandatory.
+Also surprisingly, the `root@` specification is mandatory.

 Now I need to do a systemd service and timer on off2 for syncoid.